Compulsory Liquidation of Company

 An order for the Winding Up of a company can be passed in one of the following cases:

-- Decision by Committee of Creditors (CoC): If the CoC, with a 66% voting share, decides to liquidate the company during the Corporate Insolvency Resolution Process (CIRP) under the Insolvency and Bankruptcy Code (IBC), 2016.
+• Decision by Committee of Creditors (CoC): If the CoC, with a 66% voting share, decides to initiate liquidation of company in India during the Corporate Insolvency Resolution Process (CIRP) under the Insolvency and Bankruptcy Code (IBC), 2016.

 Initiation of Compulsory Liquidation